florisdh/pixi-boilerplate/README.md

 Needed a more feature rich version of the [pixi-start](https://github.com/florisdh/pixi-start) which contains more setup tools and scripts needed in most game projects.

 ## TODO
-- Resize behaviour
 - Audio support
+- Add ads
+- Improve build pipeline
 - Sample app
+- Write README
 - Some utils
-- Write README
-- Add ads
 - Add analytics